 . . . and all other liberatory movements of the proletariat!

-- Disability justice → all people regardless of their physical or mental capabilities deserve equitable opportunities on both an individual and a systemic level (includes Mad liberation)
+- Disability justice → An intersectional, cross-disability (physical and mental) framework that uplifts wholeness, collective access, and interdependence for all people on both an individual and systemic level (includes Mad liberation)

-- Decolonization → the undoing of colonialism, that Indigenous communities are owed the fundamental right to freely choose their sovereignty and international political status (known as self-determination)
+- Decolonization → The undoing of colonialism, restoring Indigenous communities' fundamental right to freely choose their sovereignty and international political status (known as self-determination), and fostering equitable relationships that respect diverse cultures and histories

-- Gender equity → all people deserve equitable access to resources and opportunities regardless of gender identity, including economic participation and decision-making, and the ability to safely question and/or challenge dominant understandings of gender identity
+- Gender equity → All people deserve equitable access to resources and opportunities regardless of gender identity or expression, including economic participation and decision-making, inclusive spaces, and the ability to safely challenge dominant understandings of gender identity

-- Queer/LGBTQ+ liberation → that all people deserve equitable access to opportunities on an individual and systemic level regardless of sexual orientation and the ability to safely question and/or challenge dominant understandings of various sexual orientations
+- Queer/LGBTQ+ liberation → All people deserve equitable access to opportunities on an individual and systemic level regardless of sexual orientation, gender identity, or gender expression, inclusive spaces, and the ability to safely challenge dominant understandings of sexuality and gender

-- Bodily autonomy → that people deserve the right to make educated, uncoerced decisions about their own bodies
+- Bodily autonomy → All people deserve the right to make educated, uncoerced decisions about their own bodies, even decisions we may not necessarily agree with

-- Fat liberation → that fat people deserve equitable healthcare, all-encompassing accessibility, and respect, free from systemic oppression due to body shape, size, and/or appearance (includes the promotion of body neutrality and the dismantlement of healthism)
+- Fat liberation → Fat people deserve equitable healthcare, all-encompassing accessibility, and respect, free from systemic oppression due to body shape, size, and/or appearance (includes the promotion of body neutrality and the dismantlement of healthism)

-- Abolition → that systems like policing and incarceration are inherently flawed, cannot be reformed, and therefore must be replaced with alternatives that focus on the root causes of interpersonal violence through community support and victim/survivor-centered tactics
+- Abolition → Oppressive systems like policing and mass incarceration are inherently flawed, cannot be reformed, and therefore must be replaced with alternatives that focus on the root causes of interpersonal violence through community support and victim/survivor-centered tactics.

 . . . and all other liberatory movements of the proletariat!

-Soon after, Reaux began recruiting fellow 7th graders into her organization, which originally began as a blog on this very website, as well as online friends from Indonesia, Ireland, and the United Kingdom.
-Offering opinions, homework advice, and amateur articles on current news, each contributor was assigned a different day to post.
-Students were invigorated with the chance to finally share their thoughts with the world in a respected space, soon hosting contests and workshops to provide the same opportunities to others across the world.
-After successfully partnering with the late Robert Bell (he/him), then vice principal of Lake Forest Charter, to supply over 700 free reading glasses to homeless shelters in New Orleans and Houston, the organization's energy unfortunately began to die down.
-Students became more focused on school and other extracurriculars, understandably so, until eventually, Reaux was left to uphold BFP's mission entirely by herself from 2017 until September 2021.
+Soon after, kids from various locations around the world joined the organization, including Ireland and Indonesia, bonded by their love for anime, funnily enough!
+Through BFP's blog on this very website, contributors shared their opinions, offered homework advice, and wrote amateur articles on current news, each assigned a different day to post.
+Students were excited to have a respected platform to share their thoughts, and the organization expanded its reach by hosting contests and workshops to provide similar opportunities to others worldwide.
+After successfully partnering with the vice principal of Lake Forest Charter Elementary to supply over 700 free reading glasses to homeless shelters in New Orleans and Houston, the organization, unfortunately, experienced a decrease in energy as students became more focused on school and other commitments.
+Eventually, the organization's founder was forced to uphold BFP's mission alone from 2017 until September 2021.

-The youth volunteers of BFP had an honest conversation during their weekly Zoom meeting on March 26, 2023.
-While many students had applied as registered volunteers, over 70 in fact, the lack of a clear onboarding process was losing new volunteers as quickly as they came.
-At the suggestion of our Fat Liberation Advocate, Indie (they/them), this marked the start of the Activity & Retention Task Force, a new cross-committee team dedicated to nurturing the family BFP had built thus far, reinforcing BFP’s internal procedures and policies, and critically analyzing the organization’s successes and failures.
+On March 26, 2023, recognizing the need for improvement, the lack of a clear onboarding process was addressed, leading to the establishment of the Activity & Retention Task Force.
+This cross-committee team is dedicated to nurturing the BFP community, reinforcing internal procedures and policies, and critically analyzing the organization's successes and failures.

-Soon after, Reaux began recruiting fellow 7th graders into her organization, which originally began as a blog on this very website, as well as online friends from Indonesia, Ireland, and the United Kingdom.
-Offering opinions, homework advice, and amateur articles on current news, each contributor was assigned a different day to post.
-Students were invigorated with the chance to finally share their thoughts with the world in a respected space, soon hosting contests and workshops to provide the same opportunities to others across the world.
-After successfully partnering with the late Robert Bell (he/him), then vice principal of Lake Forest Charter, to supply over 700 free reading glasses to homeless shelters in New Orleans and Houston, the organization's energy unfortunately began to die down.
-Students became more focused on school and other extracurriculars, understandably so, until eventually, Reaux was left to uphold BFP's mission entirely by herself from 2017 until September 2021.
+Soon after, kids from various locations around the world joined the organization, including Ireland and Indonesia, bonded by their love for anime, funnily enough!
+Through BFP's blog on this very website, contributors shared their opinions, offered homework advice, and wrote amateur articles on current news, each assigned a different day to post.
+Students were excited to have a respected platform to share their thoughts, and the organization expanded its reach by hosting contests and workshops to provide similar opportunities to others worldwide.
+After successfully partnering with the vice principal of Lake Forest Charter Elementary to supply over 700 free reading glasses to homeless shelters in New Orleans and Houston, the organization, unfortunately, experienced a decrease in energy as students became more focused on school and other commitments.
+Eventually, the organization's founder was forced to uphold BFP's mission alone from 2017 until September 2021.

-The youth volunteers of BFP had an honest conversation during their weekly Zoom meeting on March 26, 2023.
-While many students had applied as registered volunteers, over 70 in fact, the lack of a clear onboarding process was losing new volunteers as quickly as they came.
-At the suggestion of our Fat Liberation Advocate, Indie (they/them), this marked the start of the Activity & Retention Task Force, a new cross-committee team dedicated to nurturing the family BFP had built thus far, reinforcing BFP’s internal procedures and policies, and critically analyzing the organization’s successes and failures.
+On March 26, 2023, recognizing the need for improvement, the lack of a clear onboarding process was addressed, leading to the establishment of the Activity & Retention Task Force.
+This cross-committee team is dedicated to nurturing the BFP community, reinforcing internal procedures and policies, and critically analyzing the organization's successes and failures.

 OUR STRUCTURE